rsmith-solutions/facilities-mvp/README.md

 - No always-on compute

 This is not a production SaaS—yet.
-It is a learning project with real-world intent and architectual disciipline.
+It is a learning project with real-world intent and architectural discipline.

 ---